wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-protocol-gateway.md

 <properties
-   pageTitle="Gateway de protocolo IoT do Azure | Microsoft Azure" description="Descreve como usar o gateway do protocolo IoT do Azure para aumentar as capacidades e suporte de protocolo do Hub IoT do Azure." services="iot-hub" documentationCenter="" authors="kdotchkoff"
+   pageTitle="Azure IoT protocol gateway | Microsoft Azure" description="Describes how to use Azure IoT protocol gateway to extend the capabilities and protocol support of Azure IoT Hub." services="iot-hub" documentationCenter="" authors="kdotchkoff"